 Line 38a.
-Enter the present value of the excess contributions as of the valuation date.
-Enter the amount in line 37 minus the amount in line 36.
-Do not enter a negative number.
+If line 37 is greater than line 36, enter the amount by which line 37 exceeds line 36.
+Otherwise, enter "0."
 This amount (plus interest, if applicable) is the maximum amount by which the plan sponsor may elect to increase the prefunding balance.